farblos/wpg2dk/README.md

              -q -q -r. /media/archive

-As an alternative to the above approach (called "recursive option"), you can feed the output of `wpg2dk list` to ExifTool to specify the files it should process (called "piped option"):
+As an alternative to the above approach (called "recursive option"), we can feed the output of `wpg2dk list` to ExifTool to specify the files it should process (called "list option").

-    # generate intermediate XMP files
+Suppose we have generated the intermediate XMP files like this:

     wpg2dk extract <map-and-other-parameters>

-    # list file processed above and feed that to ExifTool
+Then we can change that command line to `wpg2dk` command `list` and create a list of processed media files named `media.list` in the current working directory:

-    wpg2dk list <exactly-same-parameters-as-above> |
+    wpg2dk list <map-and-other-parameters> > media.list

+That file we can then use to drive ExifTool processing, like
+this:

     exiftool [<tag-to-clean-up> ...]                    \
              -tagsFromFile '%d%F.wpg2dk.xmp'            \
              [<tag-to-copy-from-xmp> ...]               \
-             -q -q -@ -
+             -q -q -@ - < media.list

-where the only ExifTool command line parameter `-@ -` not yet described directs ExifTool to read all remaining parameters, namely the names of the media files to process, from the pipe.
+where the only ExifTool command line parameter `-@ -` not yet described directs ExifTool to read the names of the media files to process from STDIN which, in our case, comes from file `media.list`.

 ### Cleaning Up all Tags